 In July 2020, the stockholders approved the 2020 Incentive Plan (the "2020 Plan"), that permits the grant of stock options, stock appreciation rights, restricted stock, restricted stock awards ("RSA"), RSUs, performance units, performance shares, and other stock-based awards to employees, officers, directors, and consultants.
 Prior to the approval of the 2020 Plan, the Company maintained the 2016 Incentive Plan, and the Amended and Restated 2008 Equity Incentive Plan (hereinafter referred to as the "Predecessor Plans").
-Subject to adjustments, as provided in the 2020 Plan, the number of shares of common stock initially authorized for issuance under the 2020 Plan was 5,894,727 shares (which consist of 4,500,000 new share awards plus 1,394,727 share awards that were authorized and unissued under the Predecessor Plans) plus up to 4,850,630 shares that were set aside for awards granted under the Predecessor Plans plus up to 4,850,630 shares that were set aside for awards granted under the Predecessor Plans are subsequently forfeited.
-The 2020 Plan supersedes all previously issued stock incentive plans (including the Predecessor Plans) and is currently the only available plan from which awards may be granted.
+Subject to adjustments, as provided in the 2020 Plan, the number of shares of common stock initially authorized for issuance under the 2020 Plan was 5,894,727 shares (which consist of 4,500,000 new share awards plus 1,394,727 share awards that were authorized and unissued under the Predecessor Plans) plus up to 4,850,630 shares that were set aside for awards granted under the Predecessor Plans and unissued under the only available plan from which awards may be granted.
 The Company's 2020 Plan and Predecessor Plans are hereinafter referred to as "Equity Incentive Plans."